 This internship is offered only in the spring and summer semesters; applications are now closed for the summer 2017 semester.
-Deadline for applications was February 15, 2017; in all cases, candidates who are under serious consideration for the position will be notified within two weeks after the deadline; all other applicants should assume they are no longer being considered if they have not been contacted by then.
+Deadline for applications is November 15, 2017; in all cases, candidates who are under serious consideration for the position will be notified within two weeks after the deadline; all other applicants should assume they are no longer being considered if they have not been contacted by then.
 (We regret that we cannot acknowledge receipt of individual applications.)

 We are located at 2101 E Street NW in Washington, DC, two blocks from the George Washington University campus and directly across from the State Department.
 The closest Metro stop is Foggy Bottom/GWU, on the Orange, Blue and Silver lines.